idechq/preprint-fe/docs/DesignDoc.md

 Yet another user arrives at "Home".
 She searches for a particular preprint on the search bar.
 Autosuggestion comes up with nothing useful.
 She hits "Enter" and the SPA loads a page with closest search results.

+## Metadata for each preprint

+Metadata should contain the following info:

+- Team
+- DOI
+- Year
+- Citation

+Among the above, title, authors, year, and team can be displayed on the top of the page

+Only team and wiki need to accessible anywhere during scrolling.

 ## User Interfaces

 ### Greeting